eZmaxinc/eZmax-SDK-csharp/docs/ObjectEzsignfolderApi.md

 <a id="ezsignfolderreorderv1"></a>
 # **EzsignfolderReorderV1**
-> EzsignfolderReorderV1Response EzsignfolderReorderV1 (int pkiEzsignfolderID, EzsignfolderReorderV1Request ezsignfolderReorderV1Request)
+> CommonResponse EzsignfolderReorderV1 (int pkiEzsignfolderID, EzsignfolderReorderV1Request ezsignfolderReorderV1Request)

 Reorder Ezsigndocuments in the Ezsignfolder